Associate Professor of Literature

 • “Translating the Savage: Léry and Lévi-Strauss,” La Maison Française, New York University (Spring 2013).
 Organized by Emmanuelle Ertel.

 • “Freud’s Moses and Césaire’s Toussaint Louverture” UC Davis (February 2012).

-• “Celebrating Marie Vieux-Chauvet’s Reading of her own Work,” keynote address at Florida Atlantic University conference: Haiti and the Americas (October 2010.
+• “Celebrating Marie Vieux-Chauvet’s Reading of her own Work,” keynote address at Florida Atlantic University conference: Haiti and the Americas (October 2010).
+Organized by Raphael Dalleo.

-Cultural politics of gender, race, and class; the modern novel; the literature of the African diaspora; childhood narratives; cultural translation and transmission; intellectual history.
+Hermeneutics, the cultural politics of affects, gender, race, and class; the modern novel; the literature of the African diaspora; childhood narratives; translation and cultural transmission; intellectual history.

 American Translation Association Lewis Galantière Prize for Best Book.